kufena/DataStructures/ReadMe.txt

 At the moment, if you need x hashes, it produces x hash clients with seeds 0 to x-1 which probably isn't great either.

 The skip list implementation is straight out of A Skip List Cookbook by Pugh - it's not concurrent, just the straight forward implementation.
 I don't particularly like the HEAD and NIL implementation here - I've had to ask for min/max values in the constructor.
-I've also preset the max number of levels to 10 - there ought to be a way of calculating how many levels you need - based on an estimate of how many entries you'll add.
-Maybe log(n) perhaps?
-In the bloom filter, the number of hashes is calculated from the size of the bitarray and intended number of items to be stored, and the size of the bitarray is calculated from the intended number of entries and the probability of a clash.
-But we aren't given similar values.
-Perhaps
-I should read the rest of the paper.
-That's probably a good idea.
+Number of levels in the skip list is determined by the Log base 2 of the intended number of items to be stored (passed to the c'tor) - this is L(N) in the paper.

 To do: some concurrent or non-blocking structures like queues.